erikriverson/spyre/README.md

 an object explorer that enables fast exploratory data analysis, and more.

-Since Spyre uses your local R process, you don't have to upload any data outside your computer or network.
+Since spyre uses your local R process, you don't have to upload any data outside your computer or network to get access to a browser-based data analysis tool.
 Spyre does not block the R prompt, so you still have full access to the R console in your editor of choice.
 Spyre has been tested with both RStudio and Emacs ESS.

+Setup is easy, as spyre is just a regular R package.

 ## Installation